emmettng/emmett.github.io/ml/Convolution.md

 --------------
-0. If you find some error in following content I will be really appreciate if you could start an issue or notfiy me by what every means.
+0. If you find some error in following content I will be really appreciate if you could start an issue or notify me by what every means.
 1. This doc is from rewriting of all my notes in google docs for reminding myself for future reference, so it will be updated when necessary.
 2. By the time I need this doc, it is highly likely that the only thing I could remember is that I use to know what being recorded here very well.
 Therefore:
     - Notation will be as simple as possible.